Coffee Table Styling and Placement Guide

 Planning your interior design is an exciting and daunting task.
 While the sofa gives a comfortable seat and a unique personality to the space, the coffee table serves as an amazing focal point that keeps every piece of living room furniture together.
 These two amazing furniture pieces serve as the backbone of your living room’s interior design.

 Let’s not forget about how functional these two are.
-When deciding on the placement of your coffee table in your living room, take note of your intended function to support not only your living room aesthetics but its function as well.
+When deciding on the placement of your coffee table in your living room, take note of its intended function to support not only your living room's aesthetics but its function as well.

 Are Coffee Tables Supposed to Be in the Center?